 - Remind everyone that anyone who wants to be a call facilitator can join the list of facilitators and that you as a facilitator welcome any feedback that might help you improve in your facilitation role.

 - Perform roll call – who’s on the call?

-- Ask if anyone would like to lead a centering (deep breaths, oms, visioning, etc.).
+- Share a “moment of Zen” (sustainability or other positive global event article and summary) and/or ask if anyone would like to lead a centering (deep breaths, oms, visioning, etc.).
 Give 30 seconds of silence for a response/volunteer.
-If no one volunteers, proceed to step #6
+If no one volunteers, proceed to step #6.

 - Open the space for anyone to “release anything they desire into the Light” – holding space in silence for anyone who desires to share anything that is going on for them.
 This silence is 60 seconds of space that anyone can add to and is purposed for sharing only; no feedback.
 Each time anyone speaks, the 60 seconds starts over to assure that space remains for the next person who may be thinking to speak.